mandar-damle/HDM-documentation/archive/vcf/80.Troubleshooting Guide/default.md

 To warm migrate linked clones, the user needs to attach the SPBM policy “HDM Analyzer Profile” on the base VM of the linked clone.

-###### **Warm migration fails due to On-Cloud vCenter or ESX not accessible in an FQDN based On-Cloud environment **
+###### **Warm migration fails due to On-Cloud vCenter or ESXi not accessible in an FQDN based On-Cloud environment **

-In an FQDN based deployment, HDM may not be able to resolve On-Cloud vCenter or ESX, which can cause the warm migration to fail.
+In an FQDN based deployment, HDM may not be able to resolve On-Cloud vCenter or ESXi, which can cause the warm migration to fail.
 In HDM install steps the DNS entry should be configured to resolve the FQDN.
 In case this is missed out, the user should add the DNS nameserver in HDM cloud cache component explicitly, using the following procedure: